kishan-gau/recruitiq/docs/CODING_STANDARDS.md

 3. **ALWAYS filter by organizationId** - Enforce tenant isolation
 4. **NEVER expose sensitive data** - Redact in logs and responses
 5. **ALWAYS use HTTPS** - No exceptions in production
+6. **ALWAYS check permissions** - Implement RBAC for all protected endpoints

 ---